VneTraffiqua/Space_pic_bot/README.md

 - `NASA_TOKEN` -  NASA token to work with the API
 - `START_DATE_APOD` - the start of a date range, when requesting date for a range of  APOD images
 - `START_DATE_EPIC` - the start of a date range, when requesting date for a range of  EPIC images
-- `TELEGRAM_TOKEN` - yelegram token to work with the API
+- `TELEGRAM_TOKEN` - telegram token to work with the API
 - `CHAT_ID` - your user ID in telegram
 - `TIMER` - a timer for delayed posts.(measured in seconds)
 - `IMG_PATH` - path to images folder